yargs/yargs/docs/typescript.md

 }
 ```

-To improve `choices` option typing you can specify type for choices
+To improve the `choices` option typing you can also specify its types:

 ```typescript
 type Difficulty = 'normal' | 'nightmare' | 'hell';